arsalan0c/mailsense/README.md

 # mailsense

-> Subscribes to Gmail events to obtain new emails, performs sentiment analysis on them and then labels them.
+> Subscribes to Gmail events to obtain new emails, performs sentiment analysis and then labels them.

 ## Start
 1. clone this repo: `git clone --recurse-submodules https://github.com/arsalanc-v2/mailsense.git`